Deeksh022/TravelReco/README.md

 ﻿# TravelReco

 TravelReco is a lightweight static site that highlights curated travel recommendations.
-The current iteration fulfills the final project checklist with clear navigation, dedicated content pages, an introduction section, recommendation highlights, and a contact form so visitors can engage with the team.

 ## Features